zoometh/neonet/README.md

 |MC-781  |        |EN     |C6        |   5000|   170|
 |MC-782  |        |LM     |Layer 7   |   5770|   170|

-The first row can be read as: "*the layer containing radiocarbon date MC-1101 comes after the layer containing radiocarbon date MC-1102*".
+The first row can be read as: "*the layer containing radiocarbon date MC-1101 comes **after** the layer containing radiocarbon date MC-1102*".

-Save the changes by downloading the dataset pressing the button (top-left) as a CSV file that can be read by the `neo_strati()` function (see [Harris Matrix](https://github.com/zoometh/neonet#harris-matrix))
+Once the site stratigraphy recorded, save the changes by downloading the dataset pressing the button (top-left) as a CSV file.
+The output file name is the site name and the current date (ex: `Roc du Dourgne_2024-04-12.csv`).

+### Strati analysis

+The file exported from the NeoNet strati app can be read by the `neo_strati()` function (see [Harris Matrix](https://github.com/zoometh/neonet#harris-matrix))

-### Harris Matrix
+#### Harris Matrix

 The output CSV file exported by [NeoNet-starti](https://github.com/zoometh/neonet#neonet-strati) can be read by the `neo_strat()` function.
 For example, ploting the `C14Age` and the `PhaseCode`.